-The dominant societal institutions – namely, the government, the military, and the church – have long had a centralized structure, so it's only natural that corporations followed suit by embracing centralization as the standard.
+The dominant societal institutions – namely, the government, the military, and the church – have long had a centralized structure, so it's natural that corporations followed suit by embracing centralization as the standard.

 As the team-based approach has gained prevalence in the corporate world, companies have worked to create more egalitarian structures that model values of teamwork and individual empowerment.

 However, decentralization is hardly a new concept.
-According to BusinessNews Publishing, industries tend to move back and forth between being more centralized and more decentralized depending on an array of societal forces.
+According to BusinessNews Publishing, industries tend to move back and forth between being more centralized and decentralized depending on an array of societal forces.

-Early railroad companies in the U.S. were largely decentralized, and this structure worked quite well for them, Gerrit Broekstra explains in Building High-Performance, High-Trust Organizations.
+Early railroad companies in the US were largely decentralized, and this structure worked quite well for them, Gerrit Broekstra explains in Building High-Performance, High-Trust Organizations.
 Still, this didn't last too long.
-According to Broekstra, the banking industry's focus on centralized structure would largely eradicate decentralization from American industry by the end of the nineteenth century.
+According to Broekstra, the banking industry's focus on the centralized structure would largely eradicate decentralization from American industry by the end of the nineteenth century.

 Taking steps toward decentralization can produce major results when a company pinpoints the right level of decentralization for its operations.

 As a result of this narrow focus, managers in divisions of a decentralized corporation have expertise in managing within a particular area of operations.

-- Ability to cope with adversity: Decentralized companies are more "recession-proof," according to a recent study.
+Decentralized companies are more "recession-proof," according to a recent study.
 Rather than a centralized CEO making aggressive job cuts and plant closures, local staff buckle down and find ways to boost productivity.

-Challenges of Decentralization
+4 Challenges of Decentralization

 Companies working to decentralize should negotiate the following challenges:

-- Implementing change: Implementing organizational changes in a decentralized company may take a long time as there may not be a fast, clear, or accepted system for making such changes.
+Implementing organizational changes in a decentralized company may take a long time as there may not be a fast, clear, or accepted system for making such changes.

 This poses a primary challenge for decentralized organizations.
 In such companies, teams can become information silos.
 Developing individuals' ability to collaborate across teams is the solution.